Generalized pseudo Kaehler structures: Generalized pseudo-K ahler structures via deformations of para-hyperk ahler structures

 Then $\gamma_1-\gamma_2=2F^K+2iH_t^*\omega''=H_t^*(2F^K+2i\omega'')=H_t^*(\beta_1-\beta_2)$ and $\gamma_1-\overline\gamma_2=\beta_1-\overline\beta_2$.
 It follows that for small $t$, the forms $\gamma_1$ and $\gamma_2$ define a generalized pseudo-K\"ahler structure .

-Finally, let us note that a generalized pseudo-K\"ahler structure can be explicitly define by means of the pseudo-K\"ahler structures $(g,J_{+})$, $(g,J_{-})$ and \cite[(6.14)]{G1}.
+Finally, let us note that a generalized pseudo-K\"ahler structure can be explicitly defined by means of the pseudo-K\"ahler structures $(g,J_{+})$, $(g,J_{-})$ and \cite[(6.14)]{G1}.

-These constructions can be applied to 4-tori and primary Kodaira surfaces since each of these surfaces admits a para-hyperk\"ahler strucure (see, for example \cite{Ka,Kam}.
+{\bf Example 1.} The construction above can be applied to 4-tori and primary Kodaira surfaces since each of these surfaces admits a para-hyperk\"ahler structure (see, for example, \cite{Ka,Kam}).
 Recall that the Kodaira surfaces do not admit any (positive) generalized K\"ahler structure \cite{A, AGu}.

-{\bf Example 3.} Any para-hyperhermitian structure which is locally conformally para-hyperk\"ahler can be deformed as in \cite{AGG} to obtain a strictly pseudo-bihermitian structure.
+{\bf Example 2.} Any para-hyperhermitian structure which is locally conformally para-hyperk\"ahler can be deformed as in \cite{AGG} to obtain a strictly pseudo-bihermitian structure.
 The universal cover of the locally conformally para-hyperk\"ahler manifold $M$ is globally conformally para-hyperk\"ahler.
 The deformation is performed on its para-hyperk\"ahler structure such that $H_t$ is invariant with respect to the fundamental group of $M$.
 Then one obtains a generalized pseudo-K\"ahler structure which after a (global) conformal change descends to a pseudo-bihermitian structure on the quotient.
 In particular, there are pseudo-bihermitian metrics on properly elliptic surfaces of odd first Betti number and the Inoue surfaces of type $S^+$ \cite{DGMY2}.
-These surfaces do not admit any (positive) bihermitian structure.
+These surfaces do not admit any (positive) bihermitian structure \cite{A}.
 On the other hand the quaternionc Hopf surfaces admit both bihermitian and pseudo-bihermitian structures since they have both hyperhermitian and para-hyperhermitian metrics \cite{DGMY2}.
-They also have bihermitian metrics arising from twisted generalized K\"ahler structures, however it is not clear whether these surfaces admit twisted generalized pseudo-K\"ahler structures.
+They also have bihermitian metrics arising from twisted generalized K\"ahler structures \cite{AGu}, however it is not clear whether these surfaces admit twisted generalized pseudo-K\"ahler structures.
 The same question is open for K3 surfaces too.

-Notice that the above constructions of bihermitian and pseudo-bihermitian structures produce "complementary" examples to the surfaces in the lists in Theorem 5.
+Notice that the above constructions produce "complementary" examples of bihermitian and pseudo-bihermitian structures on the surfaces in the lists in Theorem 9.
 We summarize the examples obtained so far in:

-\begin{prop} Generalized pseudo-K\"ahler structures exist on complex 2-tori and primary Kodaira surface.
-Pseudo- bihermitian structures exist also on the quaternionic Hopf surfaces, properly elliptic surfaces with odd first Betti number and Inoue surfaces of type $S^+$. \end{prop}
+\begin{prop} Generalized pseudo-K\"ahler structures exist on complex 2-tori and primary Kodaira surfaces.
+Pseudo-bihermitian structures exist also on the quaternionic Hopf surfaces, properly elliptic surfaces with odd first Betti number and Inoue surfaces of type $S^+$. \end{prop}